lightning/bolts/07-routing-gossip.md

       and did not specify the `chain_hash` of this gossip message.
   - MAY re-announce its channels regularly.
     - Note: this is discouraged, in order to keep the resource requirements low.
-  - upon connection establishment:
-    - SHOULD send all `channel_announcement` messages, followed by the latest `node_announcement` AND `channel_update` messages.

 ### Rationale